lava/linear_ringbuffer/README.md

 # Concurrency

-The buffer is "slightly thread-safe": it is safe to use concurrently by a single reader and a single writer, but mutiple readers or multiple writers must serialize their accesses with a mutex.
+It is safe to be use the buffer concurrently for a single reader and a single writer, but mutiple readers or multiple writers must serialize their accesses with a mutex.

 If the ring buffer is used in a single-threaded application, the `linear_ringbuffer_st` class can be used to avoid paying for atomic